Analysis Configuration File¶

 uap logs the version of every used tool.

-is not set, uap tries to determine the
+If get_version and exit_code is not set, uap tries to determine the

 version by calling the program without command-line arguments.

-is the command line argument (e.g. --version
+get_version is the command line argument (e.g. --version) required to

 get the version information.

-is the value returned by echo $?
+exit_code is the value returned by echo $? after trying to determine

-the version e.g. by running pigz --version
+the version e.g. by running pigz --version.

-If not set exit_code
+If not set exit_code defaults to 0, get_version to --version,

-to the tool name.
+ignore_version to False and path to the tool name.

 Some tools are configured by default.
 Theire configuration will be logged